andrejche/notes-app/README.md

 # Notes App

-A simple notes app built with React that allows users to create, save, view, edit, and delete notes stored in the browser's local storage.
+A simple notes app built with React that allows users to create, save, view and delete notes stored in the browser's local storage.

-Installation
+# Installation

 Clone the repository and run `npm install` to install dependencies.
 Run `npm start` to start the app in development mode.